zulip/trello-to-zulip/README.md

 * Skip creating Zulip messages
     * `./trello-to-zulip.py --config=config.json --verbose --no-post`
 * Poll every 5 minutes instead of 1
-    * --sleep interval is in seconds
+    * `--sleep` interval is in seconds
     * `./trello-to-zulip.py --config=config.json --verbose --sleep=300`
 * Quick test for posting to a different stream
     * Environment variables take precedence over the config file
     * `ZULIP_STREAM=my-other-stream ./trello-to-zulip.py --config=config.json --verbose --once`
-* Getting _all_ Trello history into Zulip
+* Getting all Trello history into Zulip
-    * _Warning: If you have significant Trello activity, this may take a while_
+    * _Note: If you have significant Trello activity, this may take a while_
-    * `./trello-to-zulip.py --config=config.json --verbose --all --once`
+    * `./trello-to-zulip.py --config=config.json --verbose --all`